Loading...

 Ice Climbing beyond Pinafore Falls (Ice Scale Falls & Wall Falls)

-Note that experienced ice climbers can make their way up Pinafore Falls (Upper Pinafore Falls) to find more waterfalls upstream.
-Outside of ice climbing or rappelling down into Pinafore Run, the waterfalls above Pinafore Falls are considered inaccessible due to very steep, slippery, and rocky terrain.
-Accessing these waterfalls should only be attempted by folks who have experience climbing ice with proper gear (crampons, two ice axes, a helmet, and some rope).
-The terrain after Pinafore Falls is as follows: several 7-foot step-like waterfalls, a 13-foot waterfall that's almost impassible (can either ice climb it or in the winter scale the canyon hillside) which I've named Ice Scale Falls, another 7-foot long-sloped waterfall, then finally the 30-foot two-tier waterfall that I've named Wall Falls.
-Wall Falls waterfall (named after the Game of Thrones ice Wall) is a massive two-tier cascade with the lower tier being 20-feet tall and the upper tier being 10-feet tall, both vertical.
-To the northern side of Wall Falls waterfall lies a seasonal stream that cascades down the canyon hillside here, which freezes over during the winter - making this canyon ravine a magical icy wonderland and as if Wall Falls waterfall wraps around the hillsides.
-With regard to ice climbing on Pinafore Run, the ice is often not fully formed on the waterfalls themselves unless there's no free-fall cascade.
-The creek will generally freeze over into a very thick continuous ice block for dozens of feet at a time - with the caveat that there are thin layers of ice that hover over running water, so every step must be checked before committing.
-The creek still flows under this ice and there are several deep pockets of running water (1+ feet deep) usually located at the base of each cascade.
-As for climbing ice waterfalls on Pinafore Run, two ice axes are needed to ensure safer up and down climbs - chop into the white thick layers of ice to grab hold of these waterfalls, while doing similar actions with your crampons, but be on the lookout for thin flaking ice, as you don't want to rely on the thin-layered rock below the ice.
+With regard to ice conditions on Pinafore Run, the ice is often not fully formed on the waterfalls themselves unless there's no free-fall cascade.
+Winter temperatures also rarely reach "safe" ice climbing conditions as of late, circa 2020 - 2025, with some exceptional winters and deep freezes.
+The creek will generally freeze over into a very thick continuous ice block for dozens of feet at a time — with the caveat that there are thin layers of ice that hover over running water, so every step must be checked before committing.
+The creek continues to flow under this ice and there are several deep pockets of running water (1+ feet deep) usually located at the base of each cascade.
+Be on the lookout for thin flaking ice, as you don't want to rely on the thin-layered shale rock below.
 Take each movement slowly and test your terrain before committing.
-Please note that I do not call out these waterfalls as challenges to the general public to explore or ice climb, but rather for experienced folks who can navigate climbing icy waterfalls and icy terrain on creek beds - and mainly to document my own experiences here.
+Please note that I do not call out these waterfalls as challenges to the general public to explore or ice climb, but rather for experienced folks who can navigate climbing icy waterfalls and icy terrain on creek beds safely — and mainly to document my own experiences here.

 Difficulty